Skip to content

 """

-effective_frame = self.animation.start_frame + (frame - self.animation.start_frame) % len(self.animation)
+effective_frame = self.animation.start_frame + (resolved_frame - self.animation.start_frame) % len(

-active_anim = self.animation(value, effective_frame)
+active_anim = self.animation._bind(value, effective_frame)

-post_anim = self.animation(value, Signal(self.animation.end_frame))
+post_anim = self.animation._bind(value, Signal(self.animation.end_frame))

 @computed